Manzoor Colony

 There are several ethnic groups in Manzoor Colony and they include Muhajirs, Baltis, Punjabis, Sindhis, Kashmiris, Seraikis, Pakhtuns, Hazaras, Memons, Bohras, Ismailis.
-There are nine sectors in Manzoor Colony A, B, C, D, E, F, G, H & I. Over 95% of the population are Muslims while there is also a small Christians and little Hindu population.
+The nine sectors in Manzoor Colony are from sector A through sector I. Over 95% of the population is Muslims while there is also a small Christians and little Hindu population.
 The population of Jamshed Town is estimated to be nearly one million.

 History

+Plots are issued in Manzoor colony by KMC to resettle the people displaced from Kala Pul Area on Rashan Card scheme of that time.